Skip to content

 4. Once the EKS cluster and node group have been provisioned, you can deploy the provided example pod that will use a cached image to verify the time it takes for the pod to reach a ready state.

-kubectl apply -f pod-cached.yaml
+kubectl apply --server-side -f pod-cached.yaml

 You can contrast this with the time it takes for a pod that is not cached on a node by using the provided pod-uncached.yaml file.
 This works by simply using a pod that doesn't have a toleration for nodes that contain NVIDIA GPUs, which is where the cached images are provided in this example.

-kubectl apply -f pod-uncached.yaml
+kubectl apply --server-side -f pod-uncached.yaml

 You can also do the same steps above but using the small, utility CLI ktime which can either collect the pod events to measure the time duration to reach a ready state, or it can deploy a pod manifest and return the same: